Artigas flag: Flag of the Charrúa

-The flag with green stripes is used as one of the unofficial flags of the indigenous Charrúa people.
+The flag with green stripes is used as one of the modern unofficial symbols of the indigenous Charrúa people.
 The flag colored green is attributed to the Charrúa cavalry that fought in the League's army.
 No sources mention that the Charrúa cavalry used a special flag intentionally different from the basic Artigas flag, but there is an account describing the green stripe flags used by Andrés Guacurarí in Misiones.
 Guacurarí was the adopted son of Artigas and came from the Guarani people.
 It is usually assumed that the flags seen at Misiones were faded.
-The Charrúa language and the Guarani language of that time did not distinguish between the colors blue and green.
+The Guarani language of that time did not distinguish between the colors blue and green.